( 1414 Reads)|

 A notable finding from Antinori's research was the large number of patients who experience liver or kidney damage, causing 22.8% of them to drop the treatment.
 Several other studies have shown potential beneficial effects of remdesivir but suffer from the same design flaws.

 A second candidate was ciclesonide that was effective at concentrations 2.6 times lower than remdesivir.
 Ciclesonide is an inhaled corticosteroid used to treat asthma and allergic reactions.
 A case study was recently published that showed dramatic reversals of disease course within two days of starting treatment with ciclesonide.
 It appears that the steroid has a direct antiviral activity and also suppresses the potentially deadly inflammation reaction that kills patients.
-The case studies shows promise, but these are not controlled drug trials.
-The drug has immediately gone into clinical trials and results should be available before the end of June.
+The case studies show promise, but these are not controlled drug trials.
+The drug has immediately gone into clinical trials and results should be available soon.

 A key step in the replication of coronaviruses involves some of their proteins being acted upon by cyclophylins.
 These enzymes change the structure of the target protein and are involved in proper protein folding.
 Alisporivir is a drug that is a known potent inhibitor of cyclophilins and is currently in stage 3 clinical trials for treating hepatitis C viral infection.
 This drug is known to also have activity against SARS-CoV and MERS-CoV.
 Softic et al. tested the activity of alisporivir against SARS-CoV-2.
 Alisporivir had antiviral activity in cell culture experiments against SAR-CoV-2 that was comparable to chloroquine and there was no damage observed to host cells at lethal concentrations for the virus.
 Alisporivir is known to be safe for use in humans, has demonstrated antiviral activity against a number of viruses, including SARS-CoV-2.
 Having already passed safety trials during investigations of its use in hepatitis C treatment should accelerate trials of its effectiveness against SARS-CoV-2.
 Clinical trials for alisporivir are warranted.